MCLXI/placeholder/doc/gitian-building.md

 Getting and building the inputs
 --------------------------------

-At this point you have two options, you can either use the automated script (found in [https://github.com/GLPM/GLPM/blob/master/contrib/gitian-build.sh](https://github.com/GLPM/GLPM/blob/master/contrib/gitian-build.sh), only works in Debian/Ubuntu) or you could manually do everything by following this guide.
+At this point you have two options, you can either use the automated script (found in [https://github.com/HCASH/HCASH/blob/master/contrib/gitian-build.sh](https://github.com/HCASH/HCASH/blob/master/contrib/gitian-build.sh), only works in Debian/Ubuntu) or you could manually do everything by following this guide.
 If you are using the automated script, then run it with the `--setup` command.
 Afterwards, run it with the `--build` command (example: `contrib/gitian-build.sh -b signer 0.15.0`).
 Otherwise ignore this.

-Follow the instructions in [https://github.com/GLPM/GLPM/blob/master/doc/release-process.md](https://github.com/GLPM/GLPM/blob/master/doc/release-process.md#fetch-and-create-inputs-first-time-or-when-dependency-versions-change) in the GLPM repository under 'Fetch and create inputs' to install sources which require manual intervention.
+Follow the instructions in [https://github.com/HCASH/HCASH/blob/master/doc/release-process.md](https://github.com/HCASH/HCASH/blob/master/doc/release-process.md#fetch-and-create-inputs-first-time-or-when-dependency-versions-change) in the HCASH repository under 'Fetch and create inputs' to install sources which require manual intervention.
 Also optionally follow the next step: 'Seed the Gitian sources cache and offline git repositories' which will fetch the remaining files required for building offline.